 “Oh … you’ll have to.”

-The Englishwoman and the scout come together in the Middle America of the 1890s, setting out on what amounts to a long chase across a violent landscape built on dreams and lawlessness.
+The Englishwoman and the scout come together against the backdrop of the 1890s American frontier, setting out on what amounts to a long chase across a violent landscape built on dreams and lawlessness.

 Jinny’s Kitchen

 Massively popular South Korean actor Park Seo-joon and his friend Kim Tae-hyung (aka V) of BTS are each fabulously wealthy global superstars, with millions of adoring fans — as well as paparazzi and a universe of blogs that track and attempt to capture their every move.
 In their reality series Jinny’s Kitchen, however, there’s not a trace of any of that to be found.
-This hidden gem on Prime Video is a serene, wanderlust-inducing series set in Bacalar, which is a serene, gorgeous locale in Mexico, near the Mexico-Belize border.
+This hidden gem is a serene, wanderlust-inducing series set in Bacalar, which is a gorgeous locale in Mexico near the Mexico-Belize border.

-The basic premise: The “Jinny” in the title refers to Lee Seo-jin, an actor who is nominally put in charge of running a Korean street food restaurant in Bacalar.
-Working for him are Korean celebrities, including V and Park Seo-joon (who’s headed to the big screen later this year, by the way, thanks to his confirmed appearance in The Marvels).
+The basic premise: The “Jinny” in the title refers to Lee Seo-jin, an actor who’s nominally put in charge of running a Korean street food restaurant in Bacalar.
+Working for him are Korean celebrities, including V and Park Seo-joon (who recently made his Hollywood debut in The Marvels).
 This was one of the most Zen-inducing streaming shows I’ve watched in quite a long time, and I can’t recommend it highly enough.

 ZeroZeroZero

-This next Prime Video series, needless to say, is the complete opposite of Zen-inducing.
+This next series couldn’t be more different and is the complete opposite of Zen.

 This series is extremely violent, with brutal gunfights and plenty of civilians who die amid the bloodshed.
-But if sprawling crime narratives are your thing, they don’t get more satisfyingly immense than this anatomy of a single drug sale and all the lives it touches.
+But if sprawling crime narratives are your thing, they don’t get more satisfyingly immense than this chronology of a drug sale and all the lives that it touches.

 Paper Girls

-Based on the best-selling graphic novels by Brian K. Vaughan, this one sort of feels like Prime Video’s attempt at a Stranger Things.
+Based on the best-selling graphic novels by Brian K. Vaughan, this next series sort of feels like Prime Video’s attempt at a Stranger Things.
 From the official synopsis:

 “In the early morning hours after Halloween 1988, four paper girls — Erin, Mac, Tiffany, and KJ — are out on their delivery route when they become caught in the crossfire between warring time-travelers, changing the course of their lives forever.